Secure CheckoutPersonal information is secured with SSL technology.

 No minimum order.

+Global Navigation Satellite System (GNSS) monitoring of the atmosphere is an interdisciplinary topic: a collaboration between geodetic and atmospheric communities.
+As such, this topic requires sufficient basic knowledge about both GNSS and the atmosphere.
 Global Navigation Satellite System Monitoring of the Atmosphere begins by introducing GNSS, its components, and signals.
-Then it explains the basics of the atmosphere starting from the ionosphere to the troposphere.
+It then explains the basics of the atmosphere, starting from the ionosphere to the troposphere.
 The GNSS tropospheric monitoring is separated for application in numerical weather prediction and nowcasting.
-Further chapters focus on the application of GNSS for monitoring the climate as well as soil, vegetation, and snow.
-Finally, the book concludes by discussing GNSS processing along with introducing the latest developments and applications for using atmospheric data to provide precise real time GNSS products.
+Further chapters focus on the application of GNSS for monitoring the climate as well as soil moisture.
+Finally, the book concludes by discussing GNSS processing along with introducing the latest developments and applications for using atmospheric data to provide precise real-time GNSS products.

-- Includes the state of the art in GNSS capabilities for Earth System Monitoring
+- Includes the state of the art in GNSS observations of the atmosphere and hydrosphere

 Professionals in aviation, agriculture, autonomous vehicles, construction and mining, mobile mapping, surveying